siggame/octo-robot/README.md

 How to run the arena.
 These will be very specific instructions on how to setup the arena for an actual tournament.
 There might be some slight differences when running this as a "test" arena, but those are typically for either convenience or pertain to other parts that are not functional before MegaminerAI starts.
+For testing and development, replace 'production' with 'development' in all commands.

 This will assume some basic information about linux, and git.
 All testing and development for the arena is currentlying being done in a linux environment, the current arena nodes are using some version of ubuntu, 12.04 I think. (these should get upgraded to 14.04)